-Your veterinarian has recommended the OncoK9 liquid biopsy test for your dog.
-The goal of this test is to improve your veterinarian’s ability to detect cancer in your dog.
+The purpose of the OncoK9 test is to improve your veterinarian’s ability to detect cancer in your dog.
 As with any laboratory test, there are important considerations to keep in mind when using this test:

-- The risk of cancer in dogs increases with age and is also increased in certain breeds.
-OncoK9 is recommended as an annual screening test for all dogs starting at 7 years of age and starting at younger ages for dogs belonging to breeds in which cancer tends to develop earlier in life.
+- The risk of cancer in dogs increases with age and is also increased in certain breeds.1,2 OncoK9 is recommended as an annual screening test for all dogs starting at 7 years of age and starting at younger ages for dogs belonging to breeds in which cancer tends to develop earlier in life.3

 - OncoK9 is also recommended as an aid-in-diagnosis for dogs in which cancer is suspected based on clinical signs or other clinical findings.